Skip to Main Content

 You will receive a system-generated email to your Randolph-Macon email account when your item has arrived.
 Please be sure to monitor your spam/junk/quarantine/other folders, as sometimes the notification may land there.

 • Copies of journal articles that arrive electronically will be sent to your inbox (again, please be sure to monitor your spam/junk/quarantine/other folders if you don't see anything in your inbox).
-Articles that arrive as paper copies can be picked up from the ILL Pickup Cart.

 6. How long can I keep an ILL item?